CoSimGNN: Towards Large-scale Graph Similarity Computation: Proposed Framework

 \section{Proposed Framework}

-In order to reduce the high time consumption brought by low-level interaction across whole large graphs and take the advantage of the combination of intra- and inter- attention mechanism, we propose our novel \textsc{CoSim-GNN} framework, as shown in Fig. \ref{fig:our model}.
-In this section, we respectively introduce how each stage works in details.
-We use bold font for matrices and tilt font for function in this section.
+In this section, we respectively introduce our proposed framework \textsc{CoSim-GNN} in details.
+The overview of \textsc{CoSim-GNN} is shown in Fig. \ref{fig:our model}.
+We use bold font for matrices and tilt font for function.
 The right superscript of a matrix stands for graph number indicator and the right subscript stands for the stage of the matrix.
 For example, $\textbf{X}_{in}^{(1)}$ means the node feature matrix for the first input graph and $\textbf{A}_{encode}^{(2)}$ means the adjacency matrices for the second graph after encoding.